PhantomGrapes/MGeo/README.md

 - 2023.01.16 Pretrained model and datasets are released in modelscope
 - 2023.04.05 Paper is accepted by SIGIR2023.
 Paper link: https://arxiv.org/abs/2301.04283
 - 2023.05.17 Pretraining and finetune codes in paper are released
+- 2023.07.06 Pretrained model used to reproduce paper is released

 # Download